ghjeong12/maestro-docs/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Maestro's documentation!
+Welcome to MAESTRO's documentation!
 ===================================

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

-   installation
-   tutorials/tutorial
+   getting_started
    useful_links

 Indices and tables
 ==================

-* :ref:`genindex`
-* :ref:`modindex`
 * :ref:`search`